 Frequently Asked Questions

-Leadership gifts start at R$100,000 and fund projects that impact the long-term vision of Graded and invest in its future.
-Leadership gifts fund campus renovation and expansion, and strengthen scholarship and professional development endowments.
-Gifts include naming opportunities, special recognition and donors will receive invitations to events throughout the year.
+Leadership Gifts start at R$100,000 and fund projects that impact the long-term vision of Graded and invest in its future.
+Leadership Gifts fund campus renovation and expansion, and strengthen scholarship and professional development endowments.
+Leadership Donors receive naming opportunities, special recognition, and invitations to events throughout the year.
 Gifts can be made over a three-year period.

 Pictured from left to right: Luiz Galeazzi, Board Treasurer; Paige Geiger, Board Memberp; Rodolfo Protasio, Board Member; Ricardo Zuniga, US Consul General; Roberto Sallouti, President of the Board; US Ambassador Liliana Ayalde; Dan Parke, former Board Member; Richard Boerner, Superintendent; Ana Cabral, Board Member; Carlos Hitoshi, Board Member; Renato Ochman, Chair of the Centennial Campaign Executive Committee